ryanoglesby08/javascript-workshop/code/3/share/guide.md

 should do what it is telling you.
 I'm marking them so you don't miss them.

-## Preface
+## Motivation

-Now that we have a Component and a little behavior, we can realize some downsides.
+Now that we have some components and a little behavior, we can see some downsides.

 For one, it is difficult to visualize the HTML structure of the components that we are creating.
 The `React.createElement` syntax is pretty verbose, and does not feel natural given that we basically writing HTML.
-Imagine if we had multiple components and multiple nested elements.
+Imagine if we had many components containing many nested elements.
 It gets out of hand pretty quickly.

-On top of that, we are using vanilla JavaScript, which means we may have a hard time using many modern language features, because we will likely run into browser compatibility issues.

-Facebook (React) advices against writing apps in this way for these reasons and more.
-So, they introduced a new syntax, called JSX, to make it better.
+**Because of these deficiencies, Facebook advices against using `React.createElement` directly, so they introduced a new syntax, called JSX.**

+On top of that, we are currently writing our JavaScript using the ECMAScript 5 syntax.
+ECMAScript is the official specification for the JavaScript programming language that every JavaScript runtime environment (Web browsers, servers, IOT devices) must implement.
+ECMAScript 6 (ES6) (also called ES2015 for the year it was released) marked a major milestone for JavaScript, defining a number of new APIs and syntax.
+[1] If we want to write expressive, modern JavaScript, we must write our code to target at least ES6.

+But, as each Web browser and device is maintained separately, each one adopts new language features at different times.
+So, if you just write your JavaScript using the latest language features, you are likely to run into compatibility issues, especially if your Web site will be used by people with older browsers, such as Internet Explorer 11.
+And, if you are using powerful, bleeding-edge features it is likely that no browsers will support it yet.

+This discrepancy between the JavaScript features that we want to use, and the ones that are supported by Web browsers is the core motivation for this module.
+By introducing a compilation step, we will ensure that the ES6+ code that we write will be compatible with any Web browser in use.

+[1] _As of May 2017, the ES spec is currently reviewing proposals for the 8th edition._

 ## Part 1: Move to ECMAScript 6 (ES6)

-1. Extract the inlined JavaScript with the `ReactDOM.render` from index.html into a new file called index.js.
+1. [DO] Extract the inlined JavaScript with the `ReactDOM.render` from index.html into a new file called index.js.

-   [DO] Include it with a  tag in index.html _after_ TweetBox.js.
+   [DO] Include it with a <script> tag in index.html _after_ all the components.

    Here is what should be inside the &lt;body&gt; tag in index.html: